kostya-leshenko-portfolio/modem/README.md

 ### Modem
 I implemented the basic decoder for the wav files provided (48kHz, 160 samples per bit, etc.).
-This task wasn't particularly difficult, the assinment explained everything, I just needed to write the code.
+This task wasn't particularly difficult, the assinment explained everything.
+I just needed to write the code.
 I didn't implement any of the extras.

 #### Building